Mark Butterfield

-Mark Butterfield (born July 14, 1974) is a former American football quarterback who played for the Stanford Cardinal from 1992 to 1995.
-Butterfield was also a member of the Arizona Cardinals and Chicago Bears of the National Football League.
+Mark Butterfield (born July 14, 1974) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Stanford Cardinal from 1992 to 1995.
+Butterfield was a member of the Arizona Cardinals and Chicago Bears in the NFL.
 He later spent time with the Scottish Claymores and Frankfurt Galaxy of the NFL Europe.

 Collegiate career

 Butterfield was a three-sport athlete for Antioch High School, participating in baseball, basketball and football.
 He was considered the 7th best quarterback in the nation during the 1992 recruiting cycle and ultimately signed with Stanford.

 Butterfield spent his first three seasons on campus as backup to Steve Stenstrom.
 Upon assuming starting duties in his senior year, Butterfield accumulated 2,533 passing yards, 19 touchdown passes and 9 interceptions on a 58.3% completion rate.
 Stanford had a 7-3-1 record during the regular season, losing the 1995 Liberty Bowl to East Carolina.
 He earned second-team All-Pac 10 honors for his efforts.